Proteobench/ProteoBench/docs/modules/3-DDA-Quantification-ion-level.md

 [general] = contaminant and decoy flags used for filtering out precursor ions matched to decoy or contaminant sequences.

 [modifications_parser] = information necessary for parsing the modification and their localisation when the input table contains a columns with modified sequences.
+When the input contains a column  with stripped sequences and a column with the localised modification, this part is not needed.

 "parse_column" = "Modified Sequence" / Indicates the name of the column that should be parsed (i.e. that contains the sequence and localised modifications).